gofynd/fdk-client-javascript/documentation/APPLICATION.md

 * Complete

 ### Start
-Initiates the assets upload using `/v1.0/uploads/{namespace}/start`.
+Initiates the assets upload using `startUpload`.
 It returns the storage link in response.

 ### Upload
 Use the storage link to upload a file (Buffer or Blob) to the File Storage.
-Make a `PUT` request on storage link received from `/v1.0/uploads/{namespace}/start` api with file (Buffer or Blob) as a request body.
+Make a `PUT` request on storage link received from `startUpload` api with file (Buffer or Blob) as a request body.

 ### Complete
-After successfully upload, call `/v1.0/uploads/{namespace}/complete` api to complete the upload process.
+After successfully upload, call `completeUpload` api to complete the upload process.
 This operation will return the url for the uploaded file.